MasterKale/IAmDocumentation/Setting up Django Rest Framework - Quickstart Guide.md

 This quickstart guide is intended to speed up the initialization of a new REST API using Django Rest Framework.

-Additional goals include the implementation of Token authorization for securing API calls, as well as a custom User class for easier user management.
+Additional goals include the implementation of Token authentication for securing API calls, as well as a custom User class for easier user management.

 ## Instructions